This post is a short overview of what is required for a minimal, download-only BitTorrent implementation.

 The best advice I picked up from them is (1) to rely on the unofficial BitTorrent spec, and (2) to use Wireshark to inspect network traffic to clarify ambiguities in the spec and to validate your implementation.

-Since there are now many extensions to the BitTorrent protocol, you should test with torrents that do not use new or experimental features.
+There are now many extensions to the original BitTorrent protocol, so you should stick with .torrent files that do not use new or experimental features for your testing.
 I have had good luck with torrents from archive.org and bt.etree.org.

 So what are the caveats?
 Is it safe to rely on atomicity instead of using locks?